daronphang/coding_resources/javascript/react/structural_rendering.md

-## Looping Elements in Array:
+### Looping Elements in Array

-1) Push items to an array and render in JSX.
+1. Push items to an array and render in JSX.
-2) Render JSX element directly using map().
+2. Render JSX element directly using map().

 ```js
 const items = [];